Teebeutel/love2d-bunnymark/README.md

 Controls
 ================
+The benchmark runs ten sets of i*10000 bunnies for 1000 frames each and calculates the average framerate, displaying it after each test

-Left Clicking the mouse anywhere on the screen spawns a litter of bunnies (minimum 1000).
+After the automatic benchmark is finished, left clicking the mouse anywhere on the screen spawns a litter of bunnies (minimum 1000).
 The number of generated sprites can be increased or decreased by using the mousewheel.

 Credits
 ================